makovalab/lab-website/content/publication/2021-09-ped_obesity.md

 +++
-title = "INSIGHT responsive parenting educational intervention for firstborns is associated with growth of secondborn siblings
+title = "INSIGHT responsive parenting educational intervention for firstborns is associated with growth of secondborn siblings" date = 2021-09-02T00:00:00 draft = false
-"
-date = 2021-09-02T00:00:00
-draft = false